FTTC (up to 80Mb), FTTP (up to 1GB), Leased lines, VoIP from £6/ month, Security software, Office 365, Email etc.

 Connecting your equipment

 The best way to get the most accurate reading is by connecting your computer directly to your router with a network cable.
 We normally levee a Yellow cable connected to the router for you.
-If you dont have a network cable for this, just give Megganet a call.
-However, if you do not have a cable or your device has no RJ45 network port, you can still do a speed test – it will just not be as accurate.
+If you don’t have a network cable for this, just give Megganet a call.
+However, if you do not have a cable or your device has no RJ45 network port, you can still do a speedtest – the results will not be as accurate.

 Prepare your equipment

 For the best results, restart your router.
-This clears out any latent activity in your router and resets its connection to the internet.
+This clears out any latent activity and cache in your router and resets its connection to the internet.

 Speed testing sites